Go: Templates

 You may want to give your template a memorable name, a reasonable thing

 to want.
-But the argument to New()
+But the argument to New() has to be the same as

 the actual filename, or else you get errors (“error: template: […] is an